Irides-Chromium/compiler/simple-symbol/README.md

 0. byte description
 1.  `~` switch between tapes.
 2.  `#` jump to a cell or return the cell number.
-3.  `@` add the value of current cell or a value to the one in another tape.
+3.  `@` return the value of one cell (index specified or current) in the tape.
-4.  `$` return the value of one cell (index specified or current).
+4.  `$` return the value of one cell (index specified or current) (can be in expression tape).
 5.  `%` set the current cell with a modulo (divisor specified or 2).
 6.  `^` set the current cell with a power (power specified or 2).
-7.  `!` add the value of the cell in another tape to the current cell (with index specified or the last cell).
+7.  `!` add the value of current cell or a value to the one in another tape.
 8.  `*` set the current cell with a mutiplication (factor specified or 2).
 9.  `{` starts the definition of a *function* (not procedure).
 10. `}` ends the definition of a *function* (not procedure).